Banaun/foods-poc/README.md

 # Foods-PoC

-This project came to life when I had my intership at HiQ Malmö.
+This project came to life when I had my internship at HiQ Malmö.
 The project consists of two parts:

 - backend with Java Spring